-The request for the funeral flyover must be initiated by the next-of-kin (spouse if married; otherwise parents, children, siblings or proxy) and should normally be sent to the servicing base Mortuary Affairs office or the Air Force Mortuary Affairs Office, accessible at (800) 531-5803 or via e-mail at AFMAO.ma@us.af.mil.
-Mortuary affairs staff will require proof of military service (DD Form 214 or similar discharge documentation recording the individual's honorable discharge, rank and decorations); a letter from next-of-kin requesting the flyover; and biographical information of the individual's service (including commands and significant acts or service to the Air Force and the country) to provide proper protocol.
+The request for the funeral flyover must be initiated by the next-of-kin (spouse if married; otherwise, parents, children, siblings, or proxy) and should normally be sent to the servicing base Mortuary Affairs office or Honor Guard office.
+Additionally, the Air Force Mortuary Affairs Office, accessible at (800) 531-5803, Option 2 or via e-mail at affmao.hg.honorguard@us.af.mil can process the flyover request.
+Staff will require proof of military service (DD Form 214 or similar discharge documentation recording the individual's honorable discharge, rank, and decorations); a letter from next-of-kin requesting the flyover; and biographical information of the individual's service (including commands and significant acts or service to the Department of the Air Force and the country) to provide proper protocol.